-Suffolk County Council's Health, Wellbeing and Children's Services provide support, information, advice and guidance to help families and young people make good choices now and in the future.
+Suffolk County Council's Children and Young People's Services provide support, information, advice and guidance to help families and young people make good choices now and in the future.
 To do this we have to record and keep information about the children, young people and families that we work with.

 The type of information we keep will include things like name, address, date of birth, ethnicity, religion, health, care and education data.
 As part of our work with you, there will be times when we need to share some of this information with other people in Suffolk County Council, and with other organisations to make sure that you have access to the right care, training, support and protection.